johnno1962/InjectionIII/README.md

 RemoteCapture.start("192.168.1.14")
 #endif
 ```
-When InjectionIII is running, select the "Remote" menu item to start the server
+When InjectionIII is running, select the "Remote/Start Server" menu item to start the
-and then run your app.
+server and then run your app.
 It should connect to the server which will pop up a
 window showing the device display and accepting tap events.
 Events can be
 saved as `macros` and replayed.
 If you include a snapshot in a macro this will
-be compared against the device display (within a tolerance) when your replay
+be compared against the device display (within an editable tolerance) when your
-the macro for automated testing.
+replay the macro for automated testing.
+As it operates over the network, `Remote`
+isn't fast enough to capture animationed transitions.

 ## SwiftEval - Yes, it's eval() for Swift